 13. Remuneration, and service with the Commission

-(1) A member of the Commission, a person appointed a member of a committee of the Commission, or a person co-opted to the Commission may be paid such remuneration and allowances as the Minister, on the recommendation of the Minister for Public Sector Management, determines.
+(1) A member of the Commission, a person appointed a member of a committee of the Commission, or a person co-opted to the Commission may be paid such remuneration and allowances as the Minister, on the recommendation of the Public Sector Commissioner, determines.

 (2) If a person who would be eligible to receive remuneration or allowances under this Act is or becomes a member of, or a candidate for election to, the Parliament of the State or of another State or of a Territory or of the Commonwealth, the person shall not be paid remuneration or allowances under this section but shall, subject to the approval of the Minister, be reimbursed such expenses as the person reasonably incurs by reason of attendance at meetings or of undertaking, with the approval of the Commission, business on behalf of the Commission.